Naosara

 Naosara (pronunciation: NAH-OH-SARAH) was a Fijian High Chief, an ancestor of Fijian royal family.
-His title was Tui Nayau – "Lord of the island of Nayau."

 He was also called Tuʻivanuakula II or Tuʻinaosara.
 Tu'i means "chief".

 Biography

 Naosara was a son of the High Chief Lutunasobasoba, who is also known as Kubunavanua and was a brother of Degei II.
-Naosara's mother was the High Chiefess Miranalesakula, whose parents are not known.
+Naosara's mother was High Chiefess Miranalesakula, whose parents are not known.

 A brother of Naosara was Chief Daunisai, and he also had a stepmother and at least one sister.